What Are Backlinks?

 Imagine you just published an article about running a marathon.

-In this case, Google will put MUCH more weight on links from sites about marathons, running, fitness than sites about fishing, unicycles, and cat grooming.
+In that case, Google will put MUCH more weight on links from sites about marathons, running, fitness vs. sites about fishing, unicycles, and digital marketing.

 Trait #4: The Link Is a “Dofollow” Link